-First of all, if you’ve run out of shave lather or shave butter, shame on you!
+First of all, if you’ve run out of shave cream or shave butter, shame on you!
 It has literally never been easier to keep stocked with shaving supplies.
-But let’s assume the worst has happened: You have a week’s worth of stubble, a job interview in two hours, you’re out of shave cream and you’re casting about for alternatives.
+But let’s assume the worst has happened: You have a week’s worth of stubble, a virtual job interview in two hours, you’re out of shave cream and you’re casting about for alternatives.
 The most important piece of advice we can give here is this: Do not be tempted to try the soap.

 We know, we know, it seems like the obvious choice.
 It’s right there!
 It foams!
 It’s right there!
 But as product wiz Fadi Mourad explains, this is a quick way to dry out your skin.
 “Soap is designed to remove dirt from your body and does not provide any lubrication or moisturizing properties,” he says.
 “The result is that your skin will feel dry after shaving, possibly causing irritation.”

 Hair guru and stylist of over 30 years, Cleve McMillan, agrees: “The issue with most soaps is that they have sulfates in them, and sulfates don’t discriminate between the natural oils of your skin and the oil and debris they’re supposed to remove — they take it all off, stripping the skin and making you look older.”